wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-applications-azure-ad/includes/6-manage-oauth-application-requests.md

 App permissions help organizations decide which apps they'll allow their users to access and which ones they want to ban.

 > [!NOTE]
 > Defender for Cloud Apps only identifies apps that request "Delegated" permissions.
-For more information, see [Client app permissions](/azure/active-directory/develop/developer-glossary#permissions).<br>
+For more information, see [Client app permissions](/azure/active-directory/develop/developer-glossary#permissions?azure-portal=true).

 ### The OAuth apps page

 An organization can manage OAuth apps only after connecting one or more of the supported platforms - Office 365, Google Workspace, or Salesforce.
 Once connected, the **OAuth apps** menu option will appear under **Investigate** in the Microsoft Defender for Cloud Apps portal.

-The OAuth apps page provides the following information about each OAuth app that was granted permissions:<br>
+The OAuth apps page provides the following information about each OAuth app that was granted permissions:

 :::row:::
   :::column:::